-While penguins may not cross your mind when you think of African wildlife, the flightless birds do live on the southern tip of the continent.
+While penguins may not cross your mind when you think of African wildlife, the flightless birds do live on the continent’s southern tip.
 At Busch Gardens Tampa, you can see African penguins in Penguin Point, located near the Nairobi train station.

 Open Date: Late 2014

 Replaced: Asian Small-Clawed Otters

 During Christmas Town in 2012 and 2013, the Asian small-clawed otter habitat was temporarily modified for African penguins on loan from SeaWorld Orlando as part of the holiday event.
 After the event each of those years, the otters returned to their habitat.

 In early May 2014, an African penguin egg arrived at the park from the Georgia Aquarium.
 It later hatched on May 29.
-The male baby penguin was named Banks and was hand-reared by animal care staff.
+The male baby penguin was named Banks and was hand-reared by the animal care staff.

 During the summer of 2014, six more penguins arrived from the Metro Richmond Zoo in Virginia.
 The oldest of the six penguins that arrived from Virginia were brother and sister pair Curry and Dijon.
 Male penguin Marino hatched in February 2014.
 Mary Katherine, better known as MK to keepers, hatched in March 2014.
-Tang was the second-largest male at the time, and also hatched in March 2014.
-Lloyd was the largest male at the time, weighing in at 8 pounds.
+Tang was the second-largest male at the time and also hatched in March 2014.
+Lloyd was the largest male at the time, weighing 8 pounds.